Is autumn the new spring?

 We are changing the way we need to fertilise citrus.
 The advent of uncontrolled citrus gall wasp has meant we need to reduce the production of both soft new spring growth which is attacked by gall wasp, and soft new leaves in summer – which are highly vulnerable to attack by citrus leaf miner.
 So early autumn is now the time to prune and fertilise your citrus.
 Do any pruning, tidying up you need now, and give a good hearty feed with a citrus fertiliser, or any good balanced fertiliser.
 Citrus give a lot of fruit, and consequently need regular feeding.

-March in your Produce Garden
+March in your edible garden

 How about trying a no-dig approach for your new season of vegetables.
 Remove your summer crop – especially if they are diseased.
 If they are healthy, you could cut the tops off and leave the roots in the ground.
 Add a layer of compost mixed with manure then a layer of straw mulch on top.
 Plant your new seedlings into the compost and manure and water in.
 If you have a lot of weeds, place a layer of plastic-free cardboard down between your existing soil and the compost layer.
 Over the next few months, the roots will push their way through the compost into the soil below.
 The soil below will be rich in microorganisms (not having been disturbed by tilling) which will benefit your growing plants.